zyedidia/micro/runtime/help/copypaste.md

 * If you are working over SSH, use the terminal keybinding (Ctrl-Shift-c or Command-c) to perform copies.
-You must first disable the `mouse` option to perform a terminal selection, and you may wish to disable line numbers (`ruler` option) and close other splits.
+You must first disable the `mouse` option to perform a terminal selection, and you may wish to disable line numbers and diff indicators (`ruler` and `diffgutter` options) and close other splits.
 This method will only be able to copy characters that are displayed on the screen (you will not be able to copy more than one page's worth of characters).